markovmodel/msmtools/doc/source/INSTALL.rst

 If you already have a conda installation, directly go to step 3:

-1. Download and install miniconda for Python 2.7, 32 or 64 bit depending on your system: http://conda.pydata.org/miniconda.html
+1. Download and install miniconda for Python 2 or 3, 32 or 64 bit depending on your system: http://conda.pydata.org/miniconda.html